alexisf3142/Analyzing-Arrays/README.md

 # Analyzing-Arrays
-This program reads a user input array of up to 25 integers, and finds size, maximum value, mean and the remainder, and mode(s)
+This program will read in user input of an integer array (up to 25 values).
+The program will them compute and display the size, maximum value, integer mean (and the remainder), the mode and a simple graph indicating the frequency of each value.